Excellent for home baristas!

 The nanofoamer creates consistent sheen of microfoam that parallels the steam wands of a La Marzocco or Sinesso. -Daryl, Singapore

 • Protective Hood

 • User Manual

-With Free Latte Art Master Class
+Unlimited access to our Latte Art Master Class with purchase.

 Cafe-quality microfoamed milk is now possible at home!
 Make your own barista-style cappuccino every day.

 Better tasting, better looking and better textured coffees.

 Yes!
 Microfoamed milk has bubbles so small, they become invisible.
 The milk transforms into a liquid velvet texture.
 It blends perfectly with the espresso and crema, adding perceived sweetness to the cappuccino or cafe latte.